BadChoice/handesk-php/readme.md

 Handesk::setup('your-handesk-url', 'your-handesk-api-token');
 ```

-If you use laravel you can use the `config.services` file and do it like this
+If you use laravel you can use the `config/services.php` file and do it like this

 ```php
 // In AppServiceProvider boot method